-- To elect four directors to serve until the 2015 Annual Meeting of Stockholders; - To approve the adoption of our 2014 Equity Incentive Plan; - To recommend, by non-binding advisory vote, the frequency of future votes on the compensation of our named executive officers; - To approve, by non-binding advisory vote, the compensation of our named executive officers; - To ratify the appointment of Weinberg & Company, P.A. as our independent registered public accounting firm for our fiscal year ending December 31, 2014; and - Any other business as may properly come before the Annual Meeting.
+- · To elect five directors to serve until the 2016 Annual Meeting of Stockholders; - To approve an amendment to the 2014 Plan to increase the number of shares of our common stock authorized for issuance under the 2014 Plan from 2,350,000 to 4,000,000 shares; - · To approve, by non-binding advisory vote, the compensation of our named executive officers; - To ratify the appointment of Weinberg & Company, P.A. as our independent registered public accounting firm for our fiscal year ending December 31, 2015; and - · Any other business as may properly come before the Annual Meeting.